daikichiba9511/SQLSketch.jl/README.md

 using SQLSketch.Core
 using SQLSketch.Drivers

-# Import execution functions to avoid name conflicts with Base
+# Import execution functions
-import SQLSketch.Core: all, one, maybeone, sql, explain
+import SQLSketch.Core: fetch_all, fetch_one, fetch_maybe, sql, explain

 # Connect to database
 driver = SQLiteDriver()